 Intercept Routing redirects calls to destinations based on the original destination of the call, as shown in the table below.
 Different intercept destinations can be programmed for each time mode.
-Note that calls redirected by Intercept Routing-No Answer/Busy/DND are directed to the same destination, and that the intercept destination for Intercept Routing-No Destination is always an operator.
+Note that calls redirected by Intercept Routing-No Answer/DND are directed to the same destination, while Intercept Routing-Busy is directed to a separate destination, and the intercept destination for Intercept Routing- No Destination is always an operator.